Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-22-22 - Intro to Threads.md

 ![TCB](../../img/TCB.png)

-Notice the TCB has CPU state (registers, PSW) and lives in the PCB.
+Notice the TCB has CPU state (registers, PSW).

+> The TCB does not live inside the PCB

 ## OS Actions that Affect Threads
 In an OS that supports threads, scheduling and dispatching is done on a thread basis.